 According to the Department of Basic Education, 2018's class achieved a 78.2% pass rate.
 This is the second highest overall pass rate since 1994.

-At 87.9% Gauteng had achieved the highest provincial pass rate, with Limpopo scoring the lowest at 69.4%.
+According to Eyewitness News, Gauteng had achieved the highest provincial pass rate at 87.9%, with Limpopo scoring the lowest at 69.4%.